 - It can be stored vertically saving space and is surprisingly lighter than it looks.

-- The air resistance adjust itself depending on how much force you put into your strokes
+- The air resistance adjust itself depending on how much force you put into each rowing stroke

 - It doesn’t need to be plugged in